limentum/limentum.github.io/_vestige/interlude-the-party.md

 She's not wrong.

-"Wow, you make this sound like you're sneaking into a high-security building or something."
+"Wow, you make this sound as though you're sneaking into a high-security building or something."
 I say, utterly confused at her motives.
 "Obviously you can come over, but I'm not exactly filled with confidence at whatever you're planning."

 "Like I said, I can't tell you yet, but it's gonna be awesome!" she said.
 There was an unusual perkiness to her that made itself pretty clear over the phone.